Johnricharde/Quitter/README.md

 ## Lessons learned: ##
 - Learnt more about developing android applications
 - Learnt about Jetpack Compose
-- Learnt how to create a persistent timer
+- Learnt how to use SharedPreferences to create a persistent timer, settings and achievements

 ## MIT License ##
 Copyright (c) 2024 John Richard Espedal